syndicate-ss14/docs/docs/maintainers/bylaws/what-this-means.md

 # So why does it merit a page?

-Because being explicit as possible with what the goals are and how we organize as an organization is incredibly important to us.
+Because being explicit with our goals and our organization is important to us.